willfaught/go-guide/README.md

 ## Documentation

-- MUST NOT use markup like Markdown

-        // Add adds a and b together and returns the result. func Add(a, b int) int {...}

-        // Move moves t from from to to. func (t *T) Move(from, to Location) error

 - MUST document packages having multiple non-test files in doc.go

 - MUST document the format returned by String methods